SCS will run the Board of Directors Awards and Fellow Nominations on January 1, 2024.

 2016 Andreas Tolk

-Eligible candidates who are senior members and hold a professional membership can either self-nominate or be nominated to become a Fellow by submitting an application that is supported by (3) current SCS members and/or professional references.
+Eligible candidates who are senior members and hold a professional membership should complete the Fellow Nomination Form Application that is supported by (3) current SCS members and/or professional references.

-The technical accomplishments of a nominee can also take the form of technical publications as evidenced by refereed papers in archival journals, edited or authored books, papers in technical reports or other publications.
+The technical accomplishments of a Fellow Applicant can also take the form of technical publications as evidenced by refereed papers in archival journals, edited or authored books, papers in technical reports or other publications.

 The technical contributions may also be in the form of patents, standards or other documentation describing the development or application of products, systems, facilities, services or software.